KoljaWindeler/ytube_music_player/README.md

 ## Auto Advance
 When playing a playlist / album / radio the natural expectation is to play the next track once the last has finished.
 Ytube_music_player can't offload this task to the remote_player (the one that actually plays the music) as most players don't support playlists.

-Thus Ytube_music_player has to track the status the remote_player and detect the 'end of track'.
+Thus Ytube_music_player has to track the status the remote_player and detect the 'end of track' to start the next track from the list.

 Most player I've tested (Chromecast / Google Home / Browser Mod) will transistion from `playing` to `idle`.
 As a result the code of Ytube_music_player will play the next track whenever this state transition happens.